andy23512/blog/source/_posts/tangent-s-suggestions-for-learning-english-character-entry-on-charachorder-3d-input-devices.md

 Besides, [Alnitak](https://andy23512.github.io/alnitak/) is a tool specially designed for practicing device layout on CharaChorder 3D input devices.
 Character keys, including numbers, letters, and symbols, are divided into small lessons, allowing users to focus on a small set of keys at a time.
 Moreover, the visual guide fades out when users reach 20 combos, and it reappears when there is a mistake.
 It helps users memorize the location and prevents them from simply following the guide.

-[Keybr](https://www.keybr.com/) doesn't have built-in visual guides for CharaChorder 3D input devices, but [Keybr CC Extension](https://chromewebstore.google.com/detail/keybr-cc-extension/fdofhfbipdhkkhhdjlfjnjfnkibpbdpg), a browser extension I developed, can add them to Keybr.
+[Keybr](https://www.keybr.com/) doesn't have built-in visual guides for CharaChorder 3D input devices, but Keybr CC Extension ([Chrome Web Store](https://chromewebstore.google.com/detail/keybr-cc-extension/fdofhfbipdhkkhhdjlfjnjfnkibpbdpg) / [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/keybr-cc-extension/)), a browser extension I developed, can add them to Keybr.
 {% endcollapsecard %}

 ## Practice letters in-depth